doverunner/widevine-roku-integration-sample/README.md

   ' @see <a href="https://sdkdocs.roku.com/display/sdkdoc/Content+Meta-Data">Content Meta Data</a>
   ' @return none

-  parsePallyConDrmDataFromJson(jsonData as object, contentMetadata as object) as void
+  parseMultiDrmDataFromJson(jsonData as object, contentMetadata as object) as void
   ```

-- PallyCon Multi-DRM data is the value used to request Widevine license through PallyCon Multi-DRM service.
+- Multi-Drm Multi-DRM data is the value used to request Widevine license through Multi-DRM service.

   * drmSchemeUuid : DRM type name.
 This SDK supports "widevine" only.